stepbacks/OdinProject/README.md

 # OdinProject
-To house all Odin Projects
+To house all Odin Projects, and to practice git/github, etc.